 Marquette Park and the Father Marquette Statue

 For decades the area below the fort was used as a garden for growing vegetables.
 Soon after the fort was closed in 1895, the Park Commission transformed this area into a park in honor of Father Jacque Marquette.
 By 1907 landscaping was completed and, two years later, the statue by Gaetano Trentanove was added erected at the center of the park.
+Located on Main Street in front of Fort Mackinac.
 The park is available all year.

 Mackinac Island Peace Garden and “Be Still”